opringle/nlp-fine-tune/README.md

 # Fine tune large models on GCP

-Leverage GCP as a training job management platform to speed up your ML workflow.
-This example shows how to structure an ML project so that you can train models on CPU, GPU or TPUs using pytorch.
+This repo shows how to leverage GCP Ai Platform Training, pytorch and pytorch-lightning to train models on CPU, GPUs or TPUs with minimal code changes.
+It is intended to provide a template for deep learning projects.

 ## Prerequisites